👐🏾 write with us 👐🏾

 what’s on

 Every other week, Quincy and Steffani share an email conversation about writerly things to read and contemplate.
 The letter includes information about artist opportunities and is the best way to learn about events and happenings at Louis Place.
-This fall, our letter also includes chats with artists and authors in our community; these will also be archived on our site.
+This year, our letter also includes chats with artists and authors in our community; these are slowly being added to our website archive.

 Sign up for the letter here; unsubscribe at any time.